-Lupus is a chronic autoimmune disorder that causes the immune system to attack healthy tissue in the body.
+Lupus causes the immune system to attack healthy tissue in the body.
 Many people with lupus may experience a malar rash that extends over the face in the shape of a butterfly.

 Lupus can cause many symptoms, including skin rashes, joint swelling, and headaches.
 Another common symptom is a malar rash, or butterfly rash, on the face.
 Lupus may also cause sores to appear on the skin.

 This article explores the symptoms and prevalence of lupus on black skin, along with causes and treatment options.

 - malar rash, which appears as a butterfly-shaped red or different color rash across the cheeks and nose, that may feel painful or itchy

 - a raised, scaly rash on the skin

 - unexplained hair loss, particularly on the scalp